Rare Genetic Mutation Causes Family To Feel No Pain Whatsoever

 “From day to day we live a very normal life, perhaps better than the rest of the population, because we very rarely get unwell and we hardly feel any pain,” Letizia said in an interview with the BBC.
 “However, in truth, we do feel pain, the perception of pain, but this only lasts for a few seconds.”

 The Marsili family can go for some time with an injury without realizing that it’s there.
-While this seems like a good thing on the surface but it can lead to inflammation in their bones.
+While this seems like a good thing on the surface, it can lead to inflammation in their bones.
 They also experience very severe burns without noticing them.

-Their condition is so noteworthy that they have a syndrome named after them, The Marsili syndrome.
+Their condition is so noteworthy that they have a syndrome named after them, the Marsili syndrome.
 Symptoms of the condition include insensitivity to high temperatures, pain from broken bones, and the burning sensation you experience when you eat hot chili peppers.

-The family’s condition isn’t as a result of nerve damage.
+The family’s condition isn’t a result of nerve damage.
 Scientists say that all of their nerves are intact.
 However, their nerves function differently when compared to the average human being.
 It all comes down to their genes.
 A study of the Marsili family that was published in the journal, Brain, found that Letizia and her family have a rare mutation in the ZFHX2 gene.

 Tinnitus and Chronic Pain Share a Common Brain Dysfunction — https://t.co/OQyS33XpP5 pic.twitter.com/XXiS3vxexZ